emckean/Pig-Latin-bot/README.md

 * delete sensitive commands (e.g., your OpenWhisk auth command) from your bash/zsh history.
 You can do this by editing the `~/.bash_history` or `~/.zsh_history` files.
 (The zsh shell may also  be called `.zhistory`.
 Not sure where yours is?
 Try `echo $HISTFILE`.)

+### Thanks!

+Thanks to [Darius Kazemi](https://github.com/dariusk) for the wordfilter module and [Isaac Hess](https://github.com/isaachess) for the pig-latin module.

+Thanks also to all those who attended the OpenWhisk bot workshops at the 2017 InterConnect!

+All errors, bugs, and omissions are, as always, the sole responsibility of the author.